uxlfoundation/oneapi-construction-kit/doc/cmake/AddCA.rst

 location rather than scattered over the codebase, and to set target dependencies on any other targets which could be conditionally required to support our various
-:ref:`CA build options <developer-guide:Computeaorta Cmake Options>` for debugging and instrumentation.
+:ref:`CA build options <developer-guide:oneAPI Construction Kit Cmake Options>` for debugging and instrumentation.

 The :cmake-command:`target_compile_options` and
 :cmake-command:`target_compile_definitions` CMake commands are the preferred